cyrine18/Rag_chatbot/README.md

 ###  What It Does

-- ** Product Intelligence**: Ask natural language questions about Hikvision and Satel products and get detailed, accurate answers
+- Product Intelligence: Ask natural language questions about Hikvision and Satel products and get detailed, accurate answers
-- ** Product Comparison**: Search and compare product characteristics, specifications, and features
+- Product Comparison: Search and compare product characteristics, specifications, and features
-- ** Technician Agent**: Query technician information, planning schedules, and daily reports via integrated Google Drive agent
+- Technician Agent: Query technician information, planning schedules, and daily reports via integrated Google Drive agent
-- **Intelligent Agent System**: Advanced LangChain agent that intelligently routes queries to specialized tools for technician data, planning information, and daily reports
-- ** Data Collection**: Automated web scraping tools to collect and update product data from manufacturer websites
+- Data Collection: Automated web scraping tools to collect and update product data from manufacturer websites

 ****